 - SPF hard fail sending server is not on the allowed list provided by domain's owner and the domain owner asks for message blocking. - SPF soft fail [Suspicious SPF soft fail] sending server is not listed among allowed ones, but the domain owner allow message passing with warning. - SPF bad alignment [Covert sender] verify the authenticity of the domain sending the email by using two diffrenent header signatures in the message. - Bad DMARC [Bad DMARC] the sender's domain does not have DMARC record and SPF set properly. - DNSBL listed [IP reputation DNSBL listed] the sender's IP is listed in SPAM database. - Suspicious Newsletter [Newsletter] it may be found that certain newsletters are suspicious because they may actually be spam under the disguise of newsletters. - Bad IP reputation [IP reputaton] emails from IP addresses with bad reputation may be discarded or quarantined.
-It may be dangerous to receive emails from such IPs. - Warning Disclaimer (prepended to email) [Newsletter] Anti-Phishing engine cannot decide about targeting URL link (usually concealed by click spying) - Suspicious content (HTML links, docs) [Suspicious] HTML content and attachments may contain potentially hazardous tags and attributes - Image Spam (images, pdf) [Image spam] Some spammers conceal spam text as an image or PDF document. - Deepheader analysis [Suspicious header analysis] Deepheader analysis examines the entire message header for spam characteristics.
+It may be dangerous to receive emails from such IPs. - Warning Disclaimer (prepended to email) [Newsletter] Anti-Phishing engine cannot decide about targeting URL link (usually concealed by click spying) - PDF macro PDF files include the ability to execute code on your device and that's where the danger lies - Suspicious content (HTML links, docs) [Suspicious] HTML content and attachments may contain potentially hazardous tags and attributes - Image Spam (images, pdf) [Image spam] Some spammers conceal spam text as an image or PDF document. - Deepheader analysis [Suspicious header analysis] Deepheader analysis examines the entire message header for spam characteristics.